 Eating After Vomiting

-Wait at least 12 hours after vomiting to eat solid foods.
-Start with small amounts of crackers, dry toast, pretzels, bananas, white rice, plain potatoes or applesauce.
+Foods to eat after throwing up include small amounts of crackers, dry toast, pretzels, bananas, white rice, plain potatoes or applesauce.
 Eat only foods that are bland, avoiding spicy and fatty foods.
-Also avoid raw fruits and vegetables if vomiting was accompanied by diarrhea.
+Also, avoid raw fruits and vegetables if vomiting was accompanied by diarrhea.
 Stop eating if nausea or vomiting returns.